cppforever1/mobbus_rtu_scaner/README.md

 3. **Configure Parameters**: Check the communication parameters you want to test:
    - Default common settings are pre-selected
    - Select multiple options to test more combinations
+   - Choose which Modbus functions to test (default: 03 - Read Holding Registers)
 4. **Start Scan**: Click "Start Scan" to begin
    - The application will show estimated scan time
    - Confirm to proceed